 As you exit the chapel, look up high for the sword in the stone.
 Another legend full of magic and intrigue, this sword, called Durandal apparently belonged to Roland, a valiant knight and nephew of the famous Emperor Charlemagne.
 One legend states that in order to prevent this powerful sword from falling into the wrong hands, Roland, seriously injured on the battlefield, called on Archangel Saint-Michel for help.
 He flung his powerful sword into the air and Durandal landed in the rock face at Rocamadour France.
 It was the 8th century.

 Read More | About a 90-minute drive from Rocamadour, tucked in a valley, is the pilgrimage town of Conques France.
+Also in the Aveyron Region is the ancient and enchanting village of Peyre, carved into a rock cliff.

 6. Visit The Chapels At Rocamadour

 Exploring the chapels of Rocamadour is an experience.
 You never know what will happen!
-On my visit, while standing in the glorious Chapel of Notre-Dame, a man entered and started singing “Ave Maria” at the top of his voice.
+On my visit, while standing in the glorious Chapel of Notre Dame, a man entered and started singing “Ave Maria” at the top of his voice.
 This is a sacred place where miracles happen and there is a definite aura.

 Stop by the Chapel of Saint-Michel with its majestic, colourful frescoes and stand before the crypt of Saint-Amadour.
 The Chapelle Saint-Louis, the newest chapel, has rugby shirts lining the walls.
 Look for the tree trunks where you can pin a prayer with a golden thumbtack.